jessilyn/covid19/README.md

 ## Other Resources

 We're also trying to use this site as a clearing house for good data we find elsewhere, and to alert people to the efforts of others to avoid duplication of effort.
 See `third_party_data.md` for a list of currently available public data.

+And finally, we'll keep trying to accumulate links on other research efforts.
+For example, [here's a git repo trying to track various social science projects in this domain.](https://github.com/natematias/covid-19-social-science-research)